 At a glance

-- Select the relevant tag in the ‘Your tags’ section and then select the option to ‘Reclassify the tag’
+To reclassify a tag to Accredited Channel Partner or Self-Managed status, log into Online Services, and on the home page, select the relevant tag in the ‘Your tags’ section and then select the option to ‘Reclassify the tag’

 Saving the data in your submission

 Your application will automatically be saved when you click ‘next’ so that you can come back to it later.
 For security reasons a timeout is in place so if you leave a screen inactive for more than an hour it will timeout, and you will need to start your application again from the last save screen.